Posts tagged parkrun

 parkrun LonDone Tracker

 If you would like a PDF version of my manual LonDone tracker, please BuyMeACoffee and let me know on the Contact Page.
 It’s a table of all current Greater London parkrun events, plus all events inside the M25, with space for future new events.
 You can track your date completed and finish time.
 It’s simple and you could easily make one yourself, but let me know if you want a copy of mine.
-20% of each virtual coffee goes to parkrun Forever and the rest goes toward the running of this website.
+20% of each virtual coffee goes to parkrun and the rest goes toward the running of this website.

 Excerpt from the full PDF